 Reuse Strategy and Alignment with Revitalization Plans

-Describe the reuse strategy, or projected reuse, for the priority site(s) to be assessed in the target area(s) and discuss how the reuse strategy/projected reuse aligns with and advances the local government’s land use and revitalization plans or related community priorities.
+Describe the reuse strategy, or projected reuse, for the priority site(s) and discuss how the reuse strategy/projected reuse aligns with and advances the local government’s land use and revitalization plans or related community priorities.

 Outcomes and Benefits of Reuse Strategy

-Describe the potential of the proposed project or revitalization plans to stimulate economic development in the target area(s) upon completion of the cleanup of the priority site(s), and/or how the grant will facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes in the target area(s).
+Describe how the proposed project or revitalization plans may stimulate economic development in the target area(s) once cleanup of the priority site(s) is complete, and/or how the grant will facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes in the target area(s).

 Describe how the proposed project will improve local climate adaptation/mitigation capacity and resilience to protect residents and community investments.
 (Climate adaptation/mitigation is defined in Section I.F.)